nitishsanghi/Sensorfusion/2D Camera Based Feature Tracking/README.md

 ![Alt Text](https://media.giphy.com/media/4tRk2t8sL0XwIKuNby/giphy.gif)

 Next the keypoints for each image are passed through a descriptor function to extract descriptions for the keypoints for feature matching.
 Feature matching compares the descriptors for keypoints in two images to match features.
 For comparison the feature matches computes a "distance" value for the descriptors and matches keypoints whose descriptors meet the "distance" criteria.
-The illustration below has consecutive frames side by side with features matched.
+The illustration below has consecutive frames side by side with features matched using the BRISK descriptor + Brute-force with k-nearest neighbor matches passed through the distance ratio filter.

 ![Alt Text](https://media.giphy.com/media/RntFWhWY7bKlkq5ifH/giphy.gif)